stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 ## Current Focus

-The current focus is on the Wikipedia integration with Pinecone DB, type safety improvements, and tool integration.
-We have successfully implemented the core functionality to fetch, process, and store Wikipedia content in the vector database alongside existing PDF content, have begun improving type safety across the codebase, and have integrated additional development tools to enhance productivity.
+The current focus is on the Wikipedia integration with Pinecone DB, type safety improvements, tool integration, and Pinecone metadata handling.
+We have successfully implemented the core functionality to fetch, process, and store Wikipedia content in the vector database alongside existing PDF content, have begun improving type safety across the codebase, integrated additional development tools to enhance productivity, and fixed metadata handling for Pinecone to properly filter out null values.

 ### Recent Implementation